 Due to his phenomenal success he quickly rose to become the personal physician to the Roman Emperor, Marcus Aurelius, and since Rome was a thriving academic center during the lifetime of Galen it was the ideal place for him to conduct further research.
 Galen wrote over 400 treatises, of which 83 are still in existence including 'De Simplicibus' which described the plant, its geographical location and medicinal uses.
 He also formulated plant remedies for a wide range of ailments and is credited with the invention of the first cosmetic cold cream containing beeswax, olive oil, rose petals, and water.

 Galen was the last of the great Greco-Roman physicians, and within 100 years of his death the Roman Empire would begin to decline, plunging Europe into the dark ages.
 As the Romans began pulling out of Britain, much of their medical knowledge was discarded and all progress in the Western tradition of medicine came to a halt for hundreds of years.
 During this period, Europe sank into the lowest depths of barbarism recorded in history, and it would be the turn of another culture to carry the torch of aromatic medicine forward.

 FREE Aromatherapy Tips eBook!

 17 Ways To Use Essential Oils Around The Home

 Discover lots of easy ways to experience the joy of essential oils by create a beautifully relaxing, fragrant haven, - right in your own home!

-Simply enter your name and email address below and we will email you the link to your FREE eBook, plus you will receive our newsletter 'Aromatherapy Lifestyle' containing exclusive, hugely discounted Special Offers, expert Articles, Skincare tips, Recipes and much, much more.
+Simply enter your name and email address below and we will email you the link to your FREE eBook, plus you will receive a subscription to our newsletter 'Aromatherapy Lifestyle' containing exclusive, hugely discounted Special Offers, expert Articles, Skincare tips, Recipes and much, much more.